apache/rocketmq-client-go/README.md

 * sending message in synchronous mode
 * sending message in orderly mode
 * sending message in oneway mode
+* sending transaction message
 * consuming message using push model
-* consuming message using pull model
+* consuming message using pull model(depends cpp core)

 ----------
 ## How to use